sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 One tool to help manage supply chain risk as well as clearly identify and track the software incorporated into a device is an SBOM, as described below.

-(^45) While some suppliers may not grant access to source code, manufacturers may consider adding to their purchasing controls acquisition of the source code should the purchased software reach end of support or end of life from the supplier earlier than the intended end of support or end of life of the medical device.
-(^46) Source code escrow involves depositing a copy of a relevant piece of software's source code (and related technical components and documentation) with an independent third party (“escrow agent”).
-Source code backup involves storing (and updating as needed) a separate copy of the source code.

 **(a) Software Bill of Materials (SBOM)**
 An SBOM can aid in the management of cybersecurity risks that exist throughout the software stack.
 A robust SBOM includes both the device manufacturer-developed components and third-